mmallicoat/marshallmallicoat.com/content/readings.rst

    d. douglas, Gary Lechliter

 My recollections are aided by a flyer from the event that my parents had framed.
-The reading was sponsored by the Topeka magazine *seveneightfive*.
+The reading was sponsored by the Topeka magazine :t:`seveneightfive`.
 It was hosted by Matt Porubsky, an editor of the magazine.
 He invited me to read after some of my poems were published there.
 He was a former student of Brian Daldorph,